krsna016/dsa-in-java-2025/README.md

 ---
 ## 📄 License
 MIT License.
 You’re free to use, learn, and evolve.
 Just give credits if you fork or build upon.

----

-💬 *“Code DSA like a developer, not a student.”*